hoardinghopes/embodying-buber/src/posts/Lift me up.md

 ## Don't bring me down

 Gravity doesn't care.
-It will drag us down to the earth, and smush us there until we are a pool a single atom deep.
+It will drag us down to earth, and smush us there until we are a pool a single atom deep.
 It is constantly coursing through our bodies, all the time, from the first splitting of the fertilised cell in the womb to the decomposition of the body in the coffin at the end of a lifetime.

 Where do we live?
 In gravity^[[Just like fish don't know they're in water](https://sive.rs/fish).].